the difference between an Index Fund and etf

 The more you can automate this process, the more you can detach yourself from your index, the greater likelihood that you will not sell at the wrong time.
 You can do this in a few ways.
 You can automate processes, set up automatic dividend reinvestments and direct debits.

-In my experience, index funds facilitate automation.
+In my experience, index funds are there to provide you with a hands-off approach.
 Whilst some platforms offer automatic dividend reinvestments, some do not.
 Some charge for dividend reinvestments, some do not.
 This really depends a lot on the platform you are using.
 Accumulating index funds automatically reinvest dividends in the fund at no extra charge.
 From your point of view, you will just see the value of your fund increase.
 This keeps it simple and detaches you from your investments, reducing the likelihood that you trade based on emotion rather than logic.

 If you want to invest in the market for the long term, index funds and ETFs offer you the ability to do so easily and cost effectively.
 When deciding between the two, here is what I took into account: